Vancomycin Normon 1000 mg powder for concentrate for solution for infusion EFG

 Children

-Use of Vancomycin with other medications
+Using Vancomycin with other medicines

-Therefore, you should inform your doctor that you are using vancomycin if you are to undergo surgery.
+Therefore, you should inform your doctor that you are using vancomycin if you are going to undergo surgery.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before taking this medicine.

-Driving and operating machinery
+Driving and using machines

 Dosage

-The administered dose will depend on:
+The dose administered will depend on:

 Intravenous administration

-Adults and adolescents (12 years and older)
+Adults and adolescents (from 12 years and older)

 Use in children

-The dose will be calculated according to the postmenstrual age [time elapsed between the first day of the last menstrual period and birth (gestational age) plus the time elapsed after birth (postnatal age)].
+The dose will be calculated according to the post-menstrual age [time elapsed between the first day of the last menstrual period and birth (gestational age) plus the time elapsed after birth (post-natal age)].

-Patients with advanced age, pregnant women, and patients with kidney disorders, including those on dialysis, may require a different dose.
+Elderly patients, pregnant women, and patients with kidney disorders, including those on dialysis, may require a different dose.

 Oral administration

 The recommended dose is 125 mg every 6 hours.
-In some cases, your doctor may decide to increase the daily dose up to 500 mg every 6 hours.
+In some cases, the doctor may decide to increase the daily dose up to 500 mg every 6 hours.
 The maximum daily dose should not exceed 2 g.

 Use in children

-Neonates, infants, and children under 12 years old
+Neonates, infants, and children under 12 years

-If you are given more Vancomycin than you should
+If you are given too much Vancomycin

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-Frequent side effects (may affect up to 1 in 10 people):
+Common side effects (may affect up to 1 in 10 people):

-Less frequent side effects (may affect up to 1 in 100 people):
+Uncommon side effects (may affect up to 1 in 100 people):

 Rare side effects (may affect up to 1 in 1,000 people):